pasturl/Hack4NF-2022/README.md

 The Genie raw data is processed to create the dataset with gene mutation features at two different levels:
 * **Sample**: The same level at which the gene mutations are recorded in the data_mutation_extended file.
 In this dataset one patient could appear in several rows, one by sample.
 * **Patient**: In this case, the dataset is aggregated at the patient level.
-A patient only appear at one row, and the mutation features are calculated considering all patient's samples.
+A patient only appear in one row, and the mutation features are calculated considering all patient's samples.

 The features of gene mutations are calculated considering which variant type is presented (i.e. NF1 DEL, NF1 SNP, NF1 INS).
 It was evaluated the possibility of use the start-end position of the mutation, but the data at this level become too sparse.
-An alternative could be used the region of the gene (not the exact mutation position) to exact position.
+An alternative could be used the region of the gene (not the exact mutation position) to the exact position.
 The analysis could be seen on EDA_NF1_mutation_position notebook.

 ### ML model
 The ML model is based On boosted decision tree algorithms.
 For the target definition, two approaches were implemented: